framewiki/framewiki.net/wiki/framewiki:technical.md

 Note content and design can be edited by modifying the html file in `_includes` by the same name.
 If it is necessary to display a note inline with content, import it using Jekyll liquid.

 ## Article Protection
+Article protection is managed via GitHub's `CODEOWNERS` feature and branch protection rulesets.
+Note that rulesets are different from branch protection rules.

 ### Fully-Protected
 To fully-protect an article, add the following to `.GITHUB/CODEOWNERS` under the appropriate section.
 ```